gohammdata/Work-At-A-Glance_GoJobTracker/README.md

 <h1>Work At A Glance</h1>
-<p>Change name to better capture the goal of the project.
+<p>Changed name to better capture the goal of the project.
 Want a one stop work/job tracker for all admin related info for my company</p>
 Constructing an internal job tracker to be run on a local TCP server.<br /><br />